discordeno/discordeno/docs/content/stepbystep/createbot.md

 #### Channel IDs

-The channelIDs section holds the useful for specific features to help give you alerts/notifications.
+The channelIDs section holds the channel IDs that are useful for specific features to help give you alerts/notifications.
 For example, the `missingTranslation` channel will be where messages are sent alerting you that somewhere in your code you are trying to use a translation key that you never created.

 When you get to around 25,000 Discord servers on your bot, you may want to convert these channel IDs to webhooks.

+#### Role IDs

+The roleIDs section holds the role IDs that are useful for specific features.
+For example, the `patreonVIPRoleID` role can be used easily to enable vip features later in this guide.

+#### User IDs

+The userIDs section holds the user IDs that are useful for specific features.
+For example, the `botDevs` and such are useful for permission levels as you will see in the Permission Level part of the guide.

 ## It's Alive!